Chase Sapphire Reserve or Sapphire Preferred: Which is right for you?

 |Redemption value in Ultimate Rewards portal?||Yes, at 1.5 cents per point|

 |Yes, at 1.25 cents per point (50,000 points equals $625 in travel)|

 |Airport Lounge Access||Yes, via Priority Pass.
 For you and up to two guests.
 Unlimited visits.||No|

 |Global Entry or PreCheck reimbursement?||Yes, up to $100 once every 5 years.||No|

 |Trip Delay Coverage||Yes, up to $500 after a 6 hour delay.
 Must have used card to purchase at least part of trip.
 Paying with Ultimate Rewards points counts.||Yes, up to $500 after a 12 hour delay.
 Must have used card to purchase at least part of trip.
 Paying with Ultimate Rewards points counts.|

 |Trip Cancellation / Interruption Coverage||Yes||Yes|

 |Lost / Delayed Luggage Coverage?||Yes, up to $3,000.
 Other limits apply.||Yes, up to $3,000.
 Other limits apply.|

-It’s very important to note that you can (as of June 2018) combine your rewards from any Ultimate Rewards earning card.
-So if you have a Reserve, which allows redemptions in the UR portal at 1.5 cents per point, you can combine points earned on a Freedom Unlimited or Freedom into your Reserve account.
+It’s very important to note that you can (as of November 2018) combine your rewards from any Ultimate Rewards earning card.
+So if you have a Reserve, which allows redemptions in the UR portal at 1.5 cents per point, you can combine points earned on a Chase Freedom Unlimited or Chase Freedom into your Chase Sapphire Reserve account.
 Many people carry multiple cards for this reason.
 You simply put whatever purchase you are making on the card that will earn the most points and combine later.
-Even with the Preferred, you could transfer in points from a no-fee Freedom card in order to utilize transfer partners.
+Even with the Chase Sapphire Preferred, you could transfer in points from a no-fee Freedom card in order to utilize transfer partners.